Skip to Main Content

 Faculty, Staff & Students

-Computers in campus libraries (including dedicated GIS workstations in the Earth Sciences & Map Library), Geospatial Innovation Facility, and D-Lab all have computers with ESRI software installed.
+Computers in campus libraries (including dedicated GIS workstations in the Earth Sciences & Map Library), Geospatial Innovation Facility, and D-Lab all have computers with Esri software installed.
 The D-Lab also has computers with the geocoding data referenced in this document locally installed.
 If you would like this software installed in your department’s computer lab, contact your computer lab manager.

 Important